vik7/jsWorkers/dedicatedWorker/doc/webWorker.md

     * Most browsers have implemented this by automatically JSON encoding and decoding at either end.
     * This way bigger the message, longer it will take time to sent.

+* Transferring message
+    * Message is transferred in form of Array Buffer